neverblued/aynil/README.md

 #### Enjoy

-For example, the following program returns *"Hello, world!"* as text.
+For example, this program returns *"Hello, world!"* as text.
 Look as variable `hi` evaluates from inside the `lambda` `say-hi` definition's `lexical` closure.